System-Level Analysis of Module Uncertainty Quantification in the Autonomy Pipeline: Acknowledgments

-\section{ACKNOWLEDGMENTS}
+We also imagine the potential of our work to contribute to system validation processes and to producing new designs.
+Both of our analysis techniques involve variables that are the choice of the designer, and each setting of these variables may lead to the discovery of a different system vulnerability or behavior.
+The data-driven nature of our work means that the designer can determine which data points led to failure and perform further data gathering.
+Some of the variables and expressions introduced by our formulations could even be subject to optimization so as to produce better designs.
+In this way, our work can aid a system designer in producing robust-by-design architectures.

+One limitation of our work lies in our analyses' assumption that the system is open-loop and time-invariant.
+In future work, we would like to perform a similar analysis for closed-loop systems, in which uncertainty measures may be influenced by states and observations at previous time steps.

+\section{Acknowledgments}

 This material is based upon work supported by the DARPA Assured Autonomy Program, the NASA ULI on Safe Aviation Autonomy, and the NSF GRFP under Grant No. 2146752.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of any aforementioned organizations.
 Additionally, the authors would like to thank Brandon Schwiesow, Jose Medina, Zachary Tane, Blake Edwards, James Paunicka, and the rest of the team at Boeing for their help and contributions.
-The authors would also like to thank Michael H. Lim for his early contributions to this work.

 { }